The Ionian mode belongs to the I chord!

 The majority of hit songs composed in the popular music tradition take place in the Ionian mode, using the other modes to support it.

-By starting with the major pentatonic, adding notes you will discover the true sound of the scale since the important intervals that make up the mode will pop out.
+By starting with the Major Pentatonic and adding notes, you will discover the true sound of the scale since the important intervals, that make up the mode, will pop out.
 See below.